More strikers for Aston Villa? Oh, and a midfielder rumour!

 Media Muppet Score: 8/10

-If you’ve spotted an article that is just lazy journalism or worse, and perfect for Media Muppets then leave the link in the comments below or send it to us via twitter @oldmansaid.
+If you’ve spotted an article that is just lazy journalism or worse, and perfect for Media Muppets then get in touch.